History of China–United States relations: Open Door Policy

 In the 1890s the major world powers (France, Britain, Germany, Japan, and Russia) began proposing spheres of influence for themselves in China, which was then under the Qing dynasty.
 The United States demanded these proposals to be discarded so that all nations could trade on an equal footing.
 In 1899, U.S. Secretary of State John Hay sent diplomatic letters to these nations, asking them to guarantee the territorial and administrative integrity of China and to not interfere with the free use of treaty ports within their theoretical spheres of influence.
 The major powers evaded commitment, saying they could not agree to anything until the other powers had consented first.
 Hay took this as acceptance of his proposal, which came to be known as the Open Door Policy.

+Grand Council Yuan Shikai travel to Hawaii discussing a potential alliance with the German Empire and the United States of America.

 While respected internationally, the Open Door Policy was ignored by Russia and Japan when they encroached in Manchuria.
 The U.S. protested Russia's actions.
 Japan and Russia fought the Russo-Japanese War in 1904, in which the U.S. mediated a peace.

-Japan also presented a further challenge to the policy with its Twenty-One Demands in 1915 made on the then-Republic of China.
-Japan also made secret treaties with the Allied Powers promising Japan the German territories in China.
-In 1931, Japan invaded and occupied Manchuria.
-The United States along with other countries condemned the action, leading to U.S. support for China in its war with Japan after 1937.
+Other exchanges

+In 1872, the Qing dynasty sent 120 students to the United States as China's first Educational Mission.